voqtuyen/Cross-validation-techniques/README.md

 Cross-validation techniques belong to conventional approaches used to ensure good generalization and to avoid over-training.
 The basic idea is to divide the dataset T into two subsets – one subset is used for training while the other subset is left out and the performance of the final model is evaluated on it.
 The main purpose of cross-validation is to achieve a stable and confident estimate of the model performance.
 Cross-validation techniques can also be used when evaluating and mutually comparing more models, various training algorithms, or when seeking for optimal model parameters

+Commonly used types of cross-validation – hold-out cross validation and k-fold cross-validation

 ## Reference

 1. https://www.mff.cuni.cz/veda/konference/wds/proc/pdf10/WDS10_105_i1_Reitermanova.pdf